Power BI Share Dataset

 Dataflows in Power BI are an enterprise-focused solution for data preparation that makes it possible to create an ecosystem of data prepared for consumption, reuse, and integration.

-The design of Power BI includes dataflows as an essential part of the system.
+The design of includes dataflows as an essential part of the system.
 Using them may considerably improve the creation and maintenance of the Power BI solution you are working on.
 Despite this, there are a significant number of Power BI deployments that do not make use of this feature.

 Power BI Datamart